RogueLemons/EasyC/IronCLib/README.md

 - For SteelCLib add VoidResult macros
 - For SteelCLib, only care about C99 and forward, and add bounded for loop
 - Add memory alloc and span helpers?
 Add easy and safe zero init?
-- Make typenum generated functions use pointers?
+- Make typenum generated functions use pointers (only if starting to allow non-integer internal types, maybe for SteelC)?
 - Add tests that can be verified on multiple compilers
 - Rename project to IronC (because it is rigid and not using it can cause code to break) with SteelC as name of expanded version (more flexible), and then call the parser WorkshopC because it helps create strong-like-metal C
-- Add example and guidance for creating a strong system linking together IronC result types, typenums, and structs.
+- Add IronHammerC testing system

 ## Parser
 Parser must be implemented to transfer goals of EasyCTranspiler into a warning/suggestion system for pure C code.
 The name shall be WorkshopC.